oneops/oneops-training/includes/user-2-advanced-2-design.md

 - tomcat for admin user interface app

 Note:
-eg. OneOps core has multiple of postgres, tomcat and elasticsearch
+- eg. OneOps core has multiple of postgres, tomcat and elasticsearch
+- depending on scale separate assemblies might also make sense

 ## Characteristics

-Each platform has its own configuration including
+Each platform has separate

 - Component configuration
 - Optional component usage
+- Environment configuration
+  - cloud selection
-- Scaling per environment
+  - scale

 ## More Platform Information